ksu-cs-textbooks/cis300/content/7-linked-lists/sieve-eratosthenes.md

     that are divisible by *k*.
 3. The remaining values are the prime numbers less than *n*.

-For example, suppose *n*Ã‚Â =Ã‚Â 20.
-We then place the integers from 2
-to 19 in a list:
+For example, suppose *n* = 20.
+We then place the integers from 2 to 19 in a list:

     2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19